 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Pawleys Island is worth considering.

-One of the nice things about Pawleys Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pawleys Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 If knowledge is power, Pawleys Island is a pretty powerful place.
 63.92% of the adults in Pawleys Island have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.

 The per capita income in Pawleys Island in 2010 was $58,461, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $233,844 for a family of four.
 However, Pawleys Island contains both very wealthy and poor people as well.

 The people who call Pawleys Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pawleys Island residents report their race to be White.
 Important ancestries of people in Pawleys Island include Scots-Irish, Irish, German, and Scottish.